junxit/us-congress-bills-117/bill.md

 ## § 3.
 Extension of time limitations for use of entitlement

-- **(a)** *Montgomery GI bill* Section 3031 of title 38, United States Code, is amended by adding at the end the following new subsection:
+- **(a)** *Montgomery gi bill* Section 3031 of title 38, United States Code, is amended by adding at the end the following new subsection:
   > - **(i)** In the case of an individual eligible for educational assistance under this chapter who is prevented from pursuing the individual’s chosen program of education before the expiration of the 10-year period for the use of entitlement under this chapter otherwise applicable under this section because the educational institution or training establishment closed (temporarily or permanently) under an established policy based on an Executive order of the President or due to an emergency situation, such 10-year period—
   >   - **(1)** shall not run during the period the individual is so prevented from pursuing such program; and
   >   - **(2)** shall again begin running on the first day after the individual is able to resume pursuit of a program of education with educational assistance under this chapter.